 Inventors: Dr. Herbert L. DuPont, Charles Darkoh, Dr. Heidi B. Kaplan

-Patent Status: Provisional Patent Application filed
+Patent Status: Patent pending

 License Available: world-wide; exclusive or non-exclusive